sphinx-gallery/sphinx-gallery/doc/configuration.rst

 will make one graph per module showing all of the API entries connected to the example that they are used in.
 This could be helpful for making a map of which examples to look at if you want to learn about a particular module.
-Note: documentation and graphs of which API examples are *un*used will always be made, only the documentation and graphs of which examples each API entry are used in is controlled by this configuration parameter. ``graphviz`` is required for making the unused and used API entry graphs.
-See the `Shinx-Gallery documentation <sg_api_usage.html>`_ for example.
+Note: documentation and graphs of which API examples are unused will always be made, only the documentation and graphs of which examples each API entry are used in is controlled by this configuration parameter. ``graphviz`` is required for making the unused and used API entry graphs.
+See the `Sphinx-Gallery documentation <sg_api_usage.html>`_ for example.

 .. _api_usage_ignore: